The Dark

 Written by May/Powell/Page

-Appears on: Back To The Light, Track 4
+Back To The Light, Track 4

 The US and UK versions of Love Token and Resurrection start and stop at different points.
 The music is the same, the segued tracks just start/stop at different places.